 The Plot Points

 The film begins with the ending of the previous From Vegas to Macau II, where Ken’s lifelong nemesis and lover, Molly, jumps from her private jet sans parachute.
 She is revealed to be trapped in a bubble by mad scientist Yik Tin Hang.
 Meanwhile in Macau, Ken is warned about Yik Tin Hang, and a wedding, action, and a few explosions later, Ken and Mark end up in prison, accused of having illegal funds, where they spend their time playing poker with cigarettes.
-All ends up well as they are rescued from prison and kept in Singapore, and are then brought into battle with Yik Tin Hang over games of table tennis, mahjong, dice, and online casino Dubai card games in a Thai island resort.
+All ends up well as they are rescued from prison and kept in Singapore, and are then brought into battle with Yik Tin Hang over games of table tennis, mahjong, dice, and top Dubai online casino card games in a Thai island resort.

 The Film’s Credits